 - In a food processor or in a pestle and mortar crush the pinenuts and hazelnuts roughly and then decant them into a bowl and set aside.

-- Puree the wild garlic leaves with a pinch of salt with the olive oil just enough to break up the basil to a rough texture.
+- Puree the wild garlic leaves with the olive oil just enough to break up the wild garlic to a rough texture.

-- Add the lemon juice, vinegar and apple juice concentrate and mix.
+- Add the lemon juice and apple juice concentrate and mix.

 - Pour the wild garlic mixture into the crushed nuts and stir in.